 Note: Adherence to NCHMA’s Model Content Standards, Index, and Terminology and a demonstrated understanding of the Council’s White Papers are key components to a successful peer review submission.
 Click here to learn more about NCHMA’s Model Content Standards.

 NCHMA requires Professionally Designated Members who sign and certify reports using the NCHMA Professional Member Designation to complete a minimum of 16 hours per year of continuing education units (CEUs).
 The Professional Member Designation Program operates on a calendar year (not the firm’s membership year), which means an individual must earn at least 16 CE credits between January 1 and December 31 of each year.
 This requirement can be met by attending relevant educational meetings and sessions at NCHMA & NH&RA conferences, as well as approved classes from other organizations.
 NCHMA and NH&RA provides sufficient hours of educational content at our conferences, enabling members to fulfill each year’s requirements entirely from its conferences.
 Additionally, members who research and present white papers and/or participate in NCHMA educational panels or sessions may receive up to four CEUs hours per qualifying event or project.
 Member Designates are required to earn at least 8 hours of the continuing education requirement at NH&RA or NCHMA events.

 In order to receive credit, each Member Designate must submit this form to indicate the courses they completed to meet the CE requirement.
-The form is due by December 15 for each year that the member mains the Designation.
+The form is due by December 15 for each year that the member maintains the Designation.
 Continuing Education Submissions are subject to audit by NCHMA staff.
 Please submit this form to email@example.com.